Bases of the equivariant cohomologies of regular semisimple Hessenberg varieties: Introduction

 \emph{Chromatic symmetric functions} were introduced by Stanley in \cite{S1} as a generalization of the chromatic polynomials of graphs, and they were refined to chromatic \emph{quasi}symmetric functions by Shareshian and Wachs in \cite{SW}.
 The Stanley--Stembridge conjecture on chromatic symmetric functions states that the chromatic symmetric function of the incomparability graph of a $(3+1)$-free poset expands positively as a sum of elementary symmetric functions, that is $e$-positive, and it is refined by Shareshian and Wachs to a conjecture on chromatic quasisymmetric functions.
-A work by Guay-Paquet \cite{G-P1} shows that for the $e$-positivity conjecture it is enough to consider the incomparability graphs of \emph{natural unit interval orders} which can be identified with a Hessenberg function.
+Work by Guay-Paquet \cite{G-P1} shows that for the $e$-positivity conjecture it is enough to consider the incomparability graphs of \emph{natural unit interval orders} which can each be identified with a Hessenberg function.

-In \cite{SW}, Shareshian and Wachs made a conjecture that the regular semisimple Hessenberg varieties of type $A$ and the chromatic quasisymmetric functions are related in the following way, which was independently proved by Brosnan and Chow \cite{BrosnanChow18}, and Guay-Paquet \cite{G-P2}.
+For a Hessenberg function $h$, let $G(h)$ be the incomparability graph of the natural unit interval order corresponding to $h$.
+In \cite{SW}, Shareshian and Wachs made a conjecture that the regular semisimple Hessenberg varieties of type $A$ and the chromatic quasisymmetric functions are related in the following way, which was independently proved by Brosnan and Chow \cite{BrosnanChow18}, and Guay-Paquet~\cite{G-P2}.

 \begin{theorem} For a Hessenberg function $h$,

 where $\mathrm{ch}$ is the Frobenius characteristic map and $\omega$ is the involution on the symmetric function algebra, which sends elementary symmetric functions to complete homogeneous symmetric functions; $\omega(e_i)=h_i$. \end{theorem}